15 Top-Rated Tourist Attractions in Canberra & Easy Day Trips

 Opened in 1968, the National Library of Australia is a treasure trove of Australian books, manuscripts, newspapers, historic documents, oral history, music, and pictures.
 Its most valuable possessions are Captain Cook's journal (1768-71) and Wills' diary of his expedition with Burke in 1860-61.
 Architecturally, the building is a dramatic contrast from the National Gallery and High Court.
 Built in the style of a Greek temple, its classical effect is underscored by the lavish use of marble and travertine on the columns and walls, and marble from Greece, Italy, and Australia used in the decoration of the interior.

 In the foyer are superb stained glass windows by Leonard French and three Aubusson tapestries woven from Australian wool.
-The lower floor displays treasures from the library's collection and the Exhibitions Gallery hosts special visiting displays, which often require advance booking.
-Visitors can also hunker down in one of the reading rooms, browse the excellent bookshop, or relax in the café.
+The lower floor displays treasures from the library's collection, and the Exhibitions Gallery hosts special visiting displays, which often require advance booking.

 Address: Parkes Place, Parkes